samumantha/puhti_python_example/README.md

 * Local disk: 0
 * Time: 2:00:00

 You can also start an [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) by starting a login node shell from Tools tab in Puhti webinterface or by connecting to Puhti via ssh connection with `sinteractive --account project_200xxxx --cores 1 --time 02:00:00 --mem 4G --tmp 0`.
-Which gives you a compute node shell (you can see "where" you are from your terminal prompt [<username>@puhti-loginXX] -> login node, [<username>@r18c03] (or some other numbers) -> compute node).
+Which gives you a compute node shell (you can see "where" you are from your terminal prompt [<username>@puhti-loginXX] -> login node, [<username>@rXXcXX] (XX being some numbers) -> compute node).

 For both of above: